iamwy7/iamwy7/README.md

 - I use to think first in "why do it?", than "how do it?".
 - Im result driven since i worked on McDonald's :)
 - I appreciate the organization of my things and my code.
+- I love working as a team, and feeling part of something bigger.
 - I respond quickly in severe cases.
 Like a firefighter.
 First we put out the fire, then we study the cause, and we set up/execute a strategy so that it doesn't happen again.
 - Im always open to new technologies and possibilities, as long as there is a technical and empirical basis, because I'll also have it haha :D
 - Im always studying new techniques and technologies, so that as soon as necessary, I can present them and, if feasible, implement them.